pastas/pastas/doc/examples/2_TimeSeries_objects/2_TimeSeries_objects.rst

 3. Configuring a TimeSeries object
 ----------------------------------

-So let’s see how we can configure a TimeSeries object.
+So let's see how we can configure a TimeSeries object.
 In the case of the observed groundwater levels (oseries) as in the example above, interpolating between observations might not be the preffered method to deal with gaps in your data.
 In fact, the do not have to be constant for